MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/features/input/create-data-provider.md

 ```

 > [!Note]
 > The name used to identify the profiler marker is arbitrary.
-The MRTK uses the following pattern.
+MRTK uses the following pattern.
 >
 > "[product] className.methodName - optional note"
 >